nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

       SES helps you to identify the source of the issue by providing a text output with detailed information about the error.
       Make sure to click :guilabel:`OK` on the error pop-up message and then inspect the text output in SES.

+.. build_SES_projimport_note_end

-#.
-Build and program your project.
+5. Build and program your project.

    The required steps differ depending on if you build a single application or a multi-image project (such as the nRF9160 samples, which include :ref:`SPM <secure_partition_manager>`).